 - Exemptions allow you to withdraw funds before the age of 59½ with no penalty.
 These exemptions include a first-time home purchase, college expenses and several others.

 The use of the term “tax years” above with regard to 5 year rules means that the clock starts ticking January 1 of the tax year when the first contribution was made.
-For example, a Roth IRA contribution made on April 15, 2018 counts as if it were made on Jan.
-1, 2017.
+A Roth IRA contribution for 2018 can be made on April 15, 2019, for example, but it counts as if it were made on Jan.
+1, 2018.
 In this case, you could begin withdrawing funds without penalty on Jan.
-1, 2022—not April 15, 2023.
+1, 2023—not April 15, 2024.

 Rule One: Contributions to a Regular Roth IRA